XaviTorello/bitnami-postgresql-postgis/README.md

-# bitnami-postgresql-postgis
+# Bitnami Postgresql Postgis

-Docker image that provides Bitnami PostgreSQL with a ready to work PostGIS
+Docker image that provides [Bitnami PostgreSQL](https://github.com/bitnami/bitnami-docker-postgresql) 11 with a ready to work [PostGIS](https://postgis.net)

+PostGIS version can be defined using the env `POSTGIS_VERSION`, by default `2.5.3`